redsteadz/glowing-computing-machine/content/notes/3.ReactJS/NewTabReact.md

 In this example, the effect will run only once, immediately after the component renders for the first time, because the dependency array is empty.
 If you specify a dependency array with values, the effect will run whenever any of those values change.

-`useEffect` is a powerful tool for managing side effects in functional components and helps to keep the logic of the component organized and easy to understand.
+[[notes/3.ReactJS/Fundamentals/useEffect|useEffect]] is a powerful tool for managing side effects in functional components and helps to keep the logic of the component organized and easy to understand.

 - [ ] Hook QOTD and Weather API to [[notes/3.ReactJS/NewTabReact|NewTabReact]] #task